KuroLabs/Airshare/README.md

 ## Known Issues

-* The QR Code feature is not available on Windows.
-Terminals on Windows are unable to render QR Codes despite our extensive attempts and tests - let us know if you have a solution!
+* Link-local Name Resolution (for the `.local` addresses) on non-Apple devices requires Avahi (on Linux) or Bonjour (on Windows).
+Chances are you already have them, but if you don't, do check the web on how to install them.

-* Link-local Name Resolution, for example, `http://noobmaster.local`, does not work on Android phones.
+* Link-local Name Resolution does not work on Android phones.
 This is because Android browsers do not have inbuilt Multicast-DNS service discovery.

 * Multiple progress bars for concurrent file uploads using `tqdm` may not work as intended on some terminals, refer to the `tqdm` documentation for more details.